LACMIP/emu/docs/_documentation/edcollection.md

 Specimens cataloged using this workflow should be accompanied by labels generated using the "IP Labels Regular - ED Coll (Loc 500,000)" report.

 # Decomissioning records
 If a specimen is cataloged into the ED collection _and_ attached to LACMIP loc.
-500,000, is later found to be associated with a more appropriate Sites record, the specimen should be completely recataloged using standard cataloging [procedure](({{ site.baseurl }}/documentation/cataloging)).
+500,000, is later found to be associated with a more appropriate Sites record, the specimen should be completely recataloged using standard cataloging [procedure]({{ site.baseurl }}/documentation/cataloging).
 To decommission the old record attached to LACMIP loc.
 500,000:

   Step | Explanation
   --- | ---